vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-in-vmc-aws.md

 As per the reference architecture, Tanzu for Kubernetes Operations deployment makes use of three VIP networks:

 - **TKG-Cluster-VIP:** This network provides high availability for the control plane nodes of the Tanzu Kubernetes Grid management cluster, shared services cluster, and the workload clusters.
-- **TKG-Management-VIP:** This network provides VIP for the extensions (Envoy, Contour, etc) deployed in the shared services cluster.
+- **TKG-Management-VIP:** This network provides VIP for the extensions (Envoy, Contour, etc.) deployed in the shared services cluster.
 - **TKG-Workload-VIP:** This network provides VIP for the applications (of type load balancer) deployed in the workload clusters.

 **Note:** You can provision additional VIP networks for the network traffic separation for the applications deployed in various workload clusters.
-This will be a day-2 operation.
+This is a day-2 operation.

-To create and configure the VIP networks,
+To create and configure the VIP networks, complete the following steps.

 1. Go to the **Infrastructure > Networks** tab under Cloud Resources and click **Create**.
 Check that the VIP networks are being created under the correct cloud.